a16z/ai/src/docs/guides/dl.md

 * Jurgen Schmidhuber, [Deep Learning in Neural Networks: An Overview](https://arxiv.org/pdf/1404.7828.pdf) provides the most comprehensive and technically dense overview

 ## Why "Deep"?
 By the way, why do we call it "deep learning"?
 It's called deep learning because the underlying algorithms work on data structure that looks like a graph of connected nodes, and the nodes are organized into layers.
-Data goes into the left-most modes, and the output comes out the right hand side.
+Data goes into the left-most nodes, and the output comes out the right hand side.
 Between the input and output nodes, there are many layers of other nodes; hence, the network is "deep".
 This [diagram from nVidia](https://devblogs.nvidia.com/parallelforall/accelerate-machine-learning-cudnn-deep-neural-network-library/) does a good job of illustrating the concept:
 ![Why is deep learning "deep"?](/images/nn_example-624x218.png)

 To learn more: